-Yes, your local Research Design Service may be available to provide support, or alternatively, you can contact the SPCR Patient and Public Involvement and Engagement Manager (Esther van Vliet, firstname.lastname@example.org) to discuss the development of your PPI plans.
+Yes, your local Research Design Service may be available to provide support.
 Each member also has a PPI lead in place who might be able to support you.
 Additional guidelines can be found in the PPI section of the SPCR website under resources for researchers.

 What are the start dates for the fellowships?

 Usually the Primary Care Clinicians Career Progression Fellowships start in August of the year you submitted the application, though there is some flexibility with this start date.
-The Post-Doctoral Fellowships start, depending on which competition you applied for, in either April of October.
+The Post-Doctoral Fellowships start, depending on which competition you applied for, in either April or October.

 Will there be more opportunities to apply for a fellowship from the SPCR?

 Yes there will be.
-The Primary Care Clinicians Career Progression Fellowship competition will run annually, launching in February/ March.
-The Post-Doctortoral Fellowship competition will be run twice a year; in Autumn with an expected start date in April and in Spring with an expected start date in October.
+The Primary Care Clinicians Career Progression Fellowship competition will run annually, launching in April.
+The Post-Doctoral Fellowship competition will be run twice a year; in Autumn with an expected start date in April and in Spring with an expected start date in October.

 Do I need to provide costings within my Fellowship application?

 No. The SPCR Post-Doctoral Fellowships are fixed amounts and do not require costings as part of the application.
 The Primary Care Clinicians Career Progression Fellowship will require a costing overview if successful at interview.
 For more details on the funding provided, please read the guidance notes.

 Do I need to be employed by an SPCR member to apply for a fellowship?